How to create a site maintenance message with a .htaccess file?

 </IfModule>

-• Testing:
+- Testing:

-• Save the changes to your .htaccess file.
+- Save the changes to your

-• Access your site to ensure that visitors are redirected to the maintenance page, while your IP is allowed to access the site.
+file. - Access your site to ensure that visitors are redirected to the maintenance page, while your IP is allowed to access the site.

 Important Notes:

-• The R=302 in the RewriteRule specifies a temporary redirect.
-Change it to R=503 for a temporary service unavailable status if the maintenance period is expected to be longer.
+for a temporary service unavailable status if the maintenance period is expected to be longer. - Once maintenance is complete, remove or comment out the lines added to the

-• Always make a backup of your .htaccess file before making changes.
+file before making changes.

 By following these steps, you can effectively display a maintenance message to visitors while performing updates or maintenance on your website.